viebboy/yolox_v1/README.md

   `annotations` should contain json annotation files
 - `--train-ann`: name (not the path) of the json training annotation file.
 This file should be under the `annotations` subdir of the `--data-dir`.
 - `--val-ann`: name (not the path) of the json validation annotation file.
 This file should be under the `annotations` subdir of the `--data-dir`.
+- `--cache`: if specfied, enable data caching for faster data loading and preparation

 For those default YOLOX models defined in [here](./exps/default), there are pretrained weights that can be used to initialize the models before training.